The smart Sortino ratio calculator is an efficient tool that indicates the return of an investment considering its drawdown risk.

 How do investors use Sortino ratio?

-You probably will find the most significant Sortino ratio in the stocks that report high revenue growth and high free cash flow margin.
+You will probably find the most significant Sortino ratio in the stocks that report high revenue growth and high free cash flow margin.
 Both financial indicators show business strength and profitability, which in the market means excellent returns.

 Which is better out of Sortino ratio vs Sharpe ratio?